tomas-fryza/vhdl-course/Labs/02-ise/README.md

     | `xnor` | Exclusive OR with negation |
     | `-- comment` | Comments |

-3. Follow instructions from Wiki, create a test bench with all input combinations, and [simulate your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-Simulate-Your-Design-in-ISE) in ISim simulator.
+3. Follow instructions from wiki, create a test bench with all input combinations, and [simulate your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki) in ISim simulator.

-4. Follow instructions from Wiki, create a constraints file, and [TBDimplement your designTBD](TBD) to CoolRunner-II CPLD starter board.
-See [schematic](../../Docs/coolrunner-ii_sch.pdf) or [reference manual](../../Docs/coolrunner-ii_rm.pdf) of the board and find out the connection of LD0, LD1, LD2, LD3 LEDs and BTN0, BTN1 push buttons.
+4. See [schematic](../../Docs/coolrunner-ii_sch.pdf) or [reference manual](../../Docs/coolrunner-ii_rm.pdf) of the board and find out the connection of LD0, LD1, LD2, LD3 LEDs and BTN0, BTN1 push buttons.
+Follow instructions from wiki, create a constraints file, and [implement your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki) to CoolRunner-II CPLD starter board.
 Modify the internal architecture of your design so that a pressed button represents log.
 1 and a LED is turn off for log.
 0.

 ## Clean project and synchronize git